 Try these tips:

-When you explain the risks and benefits, customers feel confident and appreciative that their artwork is protected in a way that fits its value and their budget.
+When you clearly explain the risks and benefits, customers feel confident and appreciative that their artwork is protected in a way that fits its value and their budget.

 Clarity and Reflection